goBHB® (Beta-Hydroxybutyrate Ketone Salts)

 Healthy overweight adults.
 Acute crossover.

 Exogenous ketone supplementation suppressed ghrelin levels, reduced subjective hunger, and decreased caloric intake at subsequent meal vs placebo.
-CRITICAL CAVEAT: this study used ketone ESTER (not ketone salts like goBHB®).
+Critical caveat: this study used ketone ester (not ketone salts like goBHB®).
 Ketone esters produce much higher blood ketone levels than salts.
 Effects observed with esters may not translate fully to salt forms.

 2